guyc/FOML/README.md

 Filters
 -------

-### :include Filter
+### Filter :include(filename)
-Currently the only available filter is ':include'.
-It takes as the only argument the name of the file to be included.
+The :include filter takes one argument; the name of the file to be included.
 ```
  :include('Filename.foml')
 ```